tc39/notes/es9/2018-05/may-23.md

 WH: Suppose we didn't have static productions and we wanted to add them later.
 We would have to have no line-break restrictions for these kinds of extensions.

 KG: We've done this for async.
-No one really tries to break these ‘async' or ‘static' modifiers from their declaration.
+No one really tries to break these 'async' or 'static' modifiers from their declaration.

 WH: There is an important difference between classes and the rest of the language.
 Inside classes, there are no reserved words.
 Everything is valid as a name.
 That makes it much harder to extend classes later.